About Massage Massage Schools Massage Careers About Techniques Massage Products Massage Stones Equipment Connecting

 Basically, it is questions about your medical history, medications, and if you have had massage before.
 Most often, there is a section which states that you understand the purpose of your massage treatment.

 Remember to tell the therapist if anything hurts or is uncomfortable.
-Make sure you point out major health conditions like high blood pressure, current or previous cancer treatment, and any skin conditions that you may have.
+Make sure you point out major health conditions like high blood pressure or serious skin conditions that you may have.

 It should never be a stressful experience.

-Go to your first massage session with the anticipation of true relaxation!
+Go to your first massage session with the anticipation of true relaxation and stress relief!